-Fitbit says that the Ionic has also improved heart-rate measurement, as the LED sensors have closer contact to the wrist.
+Fitbit says that the Ionic and Versa have also improved heart-rate measurement, as the LED sensors have closer contact to the wrist.

 The basic formula for losing weight is to count calories in and ensure you are expending more calories out through exercise.
 Both the Watch and Fitbits help you count these calories.

 The Apple Watch uses motion and heart rate data to determine calorie count, which then dictates the Move metric of the Activity app.
 As you continue to wear your Apple Watch it will better learn your habits, average heart rate ranges, and normal activity levels, helping to make calorie counts more accurate.